Chapter 11.2.3 Food policy

 Behaviour change

-The Committee on Climate Change said a big part of how Scotland can get to net zero is reduced emissions from agriculture which involves a shift in the nature of Scottish food production away from red meat and dairy.
-The Drawdown Project ranks moving to plant-based diets as one of the top two most-effective climate solutions, with a potential to reduce global emissions by around 90,000MtCO2 over the next 30 years.268
+The Climate Change Committee envisaged that Scotland can get to net zero, but a big part of that is reduced emissions from agriculture which involves a shift in the nature of Scottish food production away from red meat and dairy.
+The Drawdown Project ranks moving to plant-based diets as one of the top two most-effective climate solutions, with a potential to reduce global emissions by around 90,000MtCO2 over the next 30 years.

 Changes in diet are strongly linked to human health, employment in agriculture and social justice, and all of these considerations must be built into the transition to lower-carbon diets.